zunzer/music_driven_kinematics_in_humanoid_robots/README.md

 - metal/rock

 ## 1.)
 Sensing
-### Record and save the music (with microphone played by external device or use internal stereomix microphone) (Seraphin)
+### Record and save the music (with microphone played by external device or use internal stereomix microphone)
-TODO:
-- [X] Record music over microphone and stereomix
-- [X] Clean and normalize audio, so that the genre classification works (depends on mic quality.
-Added file loading option)

 ## 2.)
 Thinking
-### Process music and choose corresponding genre and dance/keyframes (Cornelius)
+### Process music and choose corresponding genre and dance/keyframes
-TODO:
-- [x] Be able to recognize music from file.
-To do so, either filter training data or change the NN.

 ## 3.)
 Acting
-### Generate dance moves/keyframes (Emi)
+### Generate dance moves/keyframes
-Take a look at: https://www.youtube.com/watch?v=ikNX8A-3P98
-- [X] Implement full dances, choose one based on music?
-- [X] Installing software Choregraphe
-- [X] Generate keyframes for each genre

-## General TODO:
-- [x] Determine which genres we want to detect
-- [X] Determine the length of the music and the corresponding dace. (= solved by looping dance and stopping dance when music staps)
-- [X] Write the full loop
-- [X] Optional: Stop dancing if we stop music